YunoHost/doc/pages/05.community/20.faq/faq.md

 ### Why won't you include [feature X] ?

 YunoHost is primarily designed for not-so-tech-savvy users and aims to remain relatively simple in terms of UI/UX.
 At the same time, the project has limited time and energy available to be maintained and developed.
-Therefore we may lower the priority of features, or refuse entirely the inclusion of features, based on the criteria that they :
+Therefore we may lower the priority of features, or refuse entirely the inclusion of features, based on the criteria that they:
-- would only meaningful for advanced / power-users stuff which is out of the scope of the project ;
+- would only be meaningful for advanced / power-users stuff which is out of the scope of the project ;
 - would introduce too much UI/UX bloat ;
-- would only cover unrealistic thread models ;
+- would only cover unrealistic threat models ;
 - would be there only to satisfy purists ;
 - or overall would not be worth it in terms of development/maintenance time/energy for what it brings to the project.